 What to Expect

 Information, preparation, and teamwork are needed for a successful vaginal birth after cesarean (VBAC).

 To prepare for labor, consider taking a childbirth education class at your local hospital or clinic.
 You and your birthing partner can learn:

 - What to expect during labor and delivery.

 - How to manage the birth using controlled breathing and emotional and physical support.

-- What medical pain control options may be available for a vaginal delivery.
+- What medical pain-control options may be available for a vaginal delivery.

-Medicines for starting or strengthening VBAC labor
+Medicines for starting or strengthening a trial of labor

 As the end of pregnancy nears, the cervix normally becomes soft and begins to open (dilate) and thin (efface), preparing for labor and delivery.
 When labor does not naturally start on its own, labor may be started artificially (induced).